mapping-systems/cdp-mapping-systems/README.md

 - [Assignment Descriptions](Assignment_Descriptions): this folder contains the descriptions for all assignments in the course.
 - [Assignments](Assignments): You will submit your assignments here, based on the assignment descriptions.
 - [Tutorial Notebooks](Tutorials): this folder contains the tutorial notebooks for the course.
 These are the notebooks that we will work through in class.
-- [Book](Book): this folder will contain your assignment outputs and will compile into your course project website.
-You will never have to manually add anything to this folder; a github action will automatically update it with your assignment outputs.

 ## Getting started